fadden/CiderPress2/README.md

 and early Macintoshes.

-The original CiderPress, first published in 2003, is a Windows-only application that could only run on other systems with the user of the WINE emulation wrapper.
-The code was written in C++, and some of the lower-level functions were implemented in portable libraries that were shared with other applications.
+The original CiderPress, first published in 2003, is a Windows-only application that could only run on other systems with the use of the WINE emulation wrapper.
+The code was written in C++, using the Windows MFC toolkit.
+Some of the lower-level functions were implemented in portable libraries that were shared with other applications.

 CiderPress II is written in C#, targeted at .NET Core 6.
-It gives equal importance to GUI and command-line interfaces.
-This allows it to run on a variety of Windows, Mac OS, and Linux systems.
+It gives equal importance to GUI and command-line interfaces, and can run on a variety of Windows, Mac OS, and Linux systems.
 Installing the .NET runtime is recommended but not required.

 For installation instructions, see the [install guide](Install.md).